Jump To Section

 What Is the History of Haiku?

-Japanese rengu was a form of poetry popular in the thirteenth and fourteenth centuries.
+- Rengu was the precursor to Haiku.
+Japanese rengu was a poetic form popular in the thirteenth and fourteenth centuries.
 Rengu is a longer collaborative poem, consisting of lines written back and forth by two or more poets.
 Rengu was governed by a codified structure and complex set of rules, and composed in a formal setting over the course of a few hours.
 Rengu began with a short verse called a hokku, which set the tone and situated the poetry in a certain season.
 This opening verse, often written in three short phrases containing 5, 7, and 5 sounds, is the precursor to the modern haiku that we know today.

 3 Classic Haiku Examples

 Matsuo Bashō is widely regarded as the master of the art form.
-Read through a few of his most popular poems, which perfectly marry the elements of haiku:
+Read through a few of Matsuo Basho’s most popular poems, which perfectly marry the elements of haiku.
+Pay special attention to the last lines of the haikus.

 An old pond!